gallenc/COM615_Network-Management_1/workup/sessions/session1/docs/sessionNotes.md

 Usually a Network Management Protocol will define an
 * Information Model which tells us what the management information means and a
 * Transport Protocol which defines how information about changes to the model are transmitted between management systems
+*
+Often in IoT systems, the shared model is called a 'Digital Twin' of the real world object it represents.

 | Layer      | Protocol      | Transport                  | Model Definition              | Notes |
 |:-----------|:--------------|:---------------------------|:------------------------------|:------|